WPS/egon.io-website/_pages/howto.md

 The replay feature helps you to re-tell a Domain Story sentence by sentence.
 When you start to replay with the play button ![Play Button](/assets/images/buttons/play.png), all sentences except the first one disappear.
 Clicking the forward button ![Forward Button](/assets/images/buttons/forward.png) shows the next sentence and clicking the previous button ![Previous Button](/assets/images/buttons/previous.png) shows the previous one.
 The current sentence is highlighted.
 The stop replaying, click the stop button ![Stop Button](/assets/images/buttons/stop.png).

-If a Domain Story contains groups, they appear as last step at the end of the story.
+If a Domain Story contains groups, they appear with the last sentence.

 Editing is disabled during replay, but you can zoom (ctrl + mouse wheel up and down), scroll up/down (mouse wheel up and down), and scroll left/right (shift + mouse wheel up and down).
 You can also move the modeling canvas by keeping the space bar pressed and move the mouse around.